Zero-full law for well approximable sets in missing digit sets: Introduction

 \end{thm}

 In the same article, the authors claimed their method can also yield a generalization of \cref{thm:LSV}.
-For any integer $b \geq 3$ and set $D \subset \{0,...,b-1\}$ with cardinality between $2$ and $b-1$, the \textit{generalized Cantor set} $C(b,D)$ is defined as the set of real numbers in $[0,1]$ whose base $b$ expansions only consist of digits in $D$.
+For any integer $b \geq 3$ and set $D \subset \{0,...,b-1\}$ with cardinality between $2$ and $b-1$, the \textit{missing digit set} $C(b,D)$ is defined as the set of real numbers in $[0,1]$ whose base $b$ expansions only consist of digits in $D$.